Escape Room (2018 film)

 Escape Room is a 2018 American horror film directed by Peter Dukes and starring Skeet Ulrich.
-The film centers a group of survivors who challenged themselves inside the escape room when an owner of the place bought an antique demonic box to be used as a prop, which turns out to be evil that possess whoever opens it and kills the victims.
+The film centers on a group of survivors who challenged themselves to an escape room.
+The owner of the place bought an antique demonic box to be used as a prop, which turns out to be evil that possesses whoever opens it and kills the victims.

 Plot

 Brice, the owner of a horror Escape Room, wants to up the ante of his rooms to compete with new rooms opening in his area.
 He visits an antique store and finds an ancient, "cursed" box and puts it in his new room.
 Four friends visit the room and discover a deadly game created by the demon in the box.
 They are unable to leave the room unless they solve the puzzles.